-- Service activity nonexistent or very poor in number/quality, producing a potentially adverse impact on the goals of the departmental programs - Significance of the obligation of service in the faculty role in line with the mission of the university not apparent (e.g., faculty seems resistant or oblivious to service needs) - Community service, if any, does not in any way provide synergy between the faculty member's area of expertise and the service functions
+- Service-related activities fall well below the Department Standard - Service activity nonexistent or very poor in number/quality, producing a potentially adverse impact on the goals of the departmental programs - Significance of the obligation of service in the faculty role in line with the mission of the university not apparent (e.g., faculty seems resistant or oblivious to service needs) - Community service, if any, does not in any way provide synergy between the faculty member's area of expertise and the service functions

-Service: Ranking for Evaluation of Fair
+Service: Ranking for Evaluation of Does Not Meet Expectations

-This performance level demonstrates only minor tangible progress in service contributions as shown by the indicators below.
-In general, service is moderately below the department standard.
+This performance level demonstrates lack of tangible progress in service contributions as shown by the indicators below.
+In general, service is below the Department Standard.

-- Appropriate arenas for service identified and explored - Minimal contributions made in service role (e.g., "sits" on committees as compared to active participation) - Recognition of service obligation in faculty role shapes consideration - Over-commitment to service spreads faculty time and energy too thinly to facilitate effectiveness - Community service provides limited, tangential synergy between the faculty member's area of expertise and service functions
+- Service-related activities fall below the Department Standard - Appropriate arenas for service not identified and/or not sufficiently explored - Selection of service activity expresses poor understanding of faculty service role in the mission of the department, college, and/or university - Minimal contributions made in service role (e.g., "sits" on committees as compared to active participation) - Does not consistently participate actively and constructively in service activities (e.g., does not schedule meetings and/or does not attend scheduled meetings)

+- Balance and/or over-commitment to service spreads faculty time and energy too thinly to facilitate effectiveness - Community service provides limited, tangential synergy between the faculty member's area of expertise and service functions